MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments: Results and Discussions

-\textbf{Pile experiments}: The obtained results are summarized in Table~\ref{pile_exps}.
+The obtained results are summarized in Table~\ref{pile_exps} and examples trial are shown in the accompanying video.
 We use an example to explain the results.
 Figure~\ref{pile_removing} depicts a successful sequence of removing a pile of four objects using the proposed approach.
 It was observed that after removing \textit{Mustard} and \textit{Colgate} objects from the workspace (Fig.~\ref{pile_removing} \textit{a, b}), the complexity of the scene reduced significantly.
 Therefore, the robot could find more grasp configurations whose grasp quality exceeds the threshold (Fig.~\ref{pile_removing} \textit{c, d}).
-As shown in this example, while the robot was interacting with an object, the pose of the other objects changed completely, resulting in a situation that the target object is not graspable (e.g., toppled Oreo box).
-Such a situation was one of the main reasons for unsuccessful attempts.
+As shown in this example, while the robot was interacting with an object, the pose of the other objects changed completely (e.g., toppled coke can and juice box), which make grasping the remaining object easier.

-Some other failures occurred due to the lack of friction, applying limited force to the object, collision with other objects, and unstable grasps predictions.
-A video summarizing these experiments is available online: \href{https://youtu.be/rBDEy5f7z0E}{\cblue{\texttt{ https://youtu.be/rBDEy5f7z0E}}}